DeveloperRahnuma/True-Caller-Android-Assignment-2022/README.md

-# JetPackHiltDemo 💉💉💉
+# True-Caller-Android-Assignment-2022 Cak 💉💉💉

 ## About
-This is a demo application built using 'Hilt' a new dependency injection framework for Android.
+This is a True-Caller-Android-Assignment-2022 which build using 'Hilt' a new dependency injection framework for Android.

 ## Built With 🛠🛠🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.